HARALSON COUNTY HISTORICAL SOCIETY

 Oct 1911

-One killed, two mortally injured and 25 others seriously hurt by train wreckers; the southbound Central of Georgia express passenger train, travelling at 40mph, is derailed near the City the morning of the 8th, thrown over an embankment by spikes in rail joints, reports The New York Times.
+One killed, two mortally injured and 25 others seriously hurt by train wrecks; the southbound Central of Georgia express passenger train, travelling at 40mph, is derailed near the City the morning of the 8th, thrown over an embankment by spikes in rail joints, reports The New York Times.
 Engineer Samuel Ayers dies, crushed under his engine, while fireman William Solmon and conductor Littleton will die of their injuries.
 Photograph of original article.

 1912